charlieCollins/Hello-J2ObjC/README.md

 * Clone this repo.
 * Import this project into IDEA (the main project is plain Java), import EXTERNAL MODEL -> GRADLE.
 * Edit local.properties and set j2objc.home to the correct path (your local install).
-* Once you have the Hello-J2OBJC project in IDEA, and local.properties, run gradle build!
+* Once you have the Hello-J2OBJC project in IDEA, and local.properties, run ```gradle build```!

-This should succeed and create build/j2objcOutputs and build/binaries and build/packedBinaries, etc.
+This should succeed and create *build/j2objcOutputs* and *build/binaries* and *build/packedBinaries*, etc.

-Examine the transpiled Objective-C files at build/j2objcOutputs/src/main/objc.
+Examine the transpiled Objective-C files at *build/j2objcOutputs/src/main/objc*.

-Original Java source is at src/main/java.
+Original Java source is at *src/main/java*.

 Setup XCode and Include Static Library